jonasjacek/responsive-images/README.md

 Responsive images in HTML are a method for providing the browser with multiple image sources in the `img` element's `srcset` attribute.
 The browser picks an image, depending on display density, size of the image element in the page, or any number of other factors.

+Browsers which do not support the `srcset` attribute will ignore it and load the image referenced in the `src` attribute.
+Browser support can be looked up at [https://caniuse.com/srcset](https://caniuse.com/srcset).

 ### Responsive images in CSS

-Responsive images in CSS can be implemented with the help of media queries (`@media` and `@import`).
+Responsive images in CSS can be implemented with the help of media queries (`@media`).
+The browser picks the image that matches the media query.

-Examples of different usages of responsive images can be found in `/examples`.
+Browsers which do not support `@media` will ignore the rules.
+Browser support for `@media` can be looked up at [https://caniuse.com/css-mediaqueries](https://caniuse.com/css-mediaqueries).

 ## Terminologies